 I had 23 years of career experience and no origin story.
-Not because I didn’t have one.
-Because I’d never sat down and written it.
+Not because I did not have one.
+Because I had never sat down and written it.

 Why your origin story matters for your personal brand